By EatStreet

 What is the recent mood?

-Recent user voice shows a upset sentiment.
-Users appreciate user-friendly interface and support for independent business, but report unreliable delivery and order fulfillment and poor customer service and refund policy.
+Recent user voice shows a excited sentiment.
+Users appreciate ease of ordering and local variety, but report delivery delays and tracking inaccuracies.

 What is the competitive landscape for EatStreet Local Food Delivery?